princengoc/unspoken/README.md

 # Minor UIs

 getPlayerAssignment
 * [ ] player order should be by first joined in room, otherwise new player joining will cause player icons to change

-Speaking / Setup
-* [ ] Improve asthetics: eg messages have borders instead of plain text
-* [ ] More explanation texts, eg, at Start Sharing: encourage speaker to talk about stuff, encourage listening to react

 Exchange tab
 * [ ] use PlayerAvatar + name instead of first initial

 Exchange card
 * [ ] Show the "from_id" avatar in the bottom corner for the speaker